Delinquent tax returns for Dutch-born national with Dual Dutch and U.S. nationality

-Taxpayer was born in the Netherlands but both his parents were U.S. citizens at that time.
+The taxpayer was born in the Netherlands but both his parents were U.S. citizens at that time.
 He has a U.S. social security number but never filed a U.S. tax return.
-Taxpayer will be assigned to the U.S. by his Dutch employer and the employer wants to avoid any complications due to back taxes or non-compliancy.
+The taxpayer will be assigned to the U.S. by his Dutch employer and the employer wants to avoid any complications due to back taxes or non-compliancy.
 The employee and the employer engaged us to clean up any delinquent U.S. tax returns.

 Advice to taxpayer and client

 The statute of limitation for reporting income to the IRS never expires if a tax return is not filed for the relating year.
-Taxpayer could therefore, technically, be required to file tax returns going back to his 18th year.
-This would be an impossible endeavor However, based on consular guidelines and IRS rules relating to other compliance procedures, the minimum required amount of tax returns would be 5 years.
+The taxpayer could, therefore, technically, be required to file tax returns going back to his 18th year.
+This would be an impossible endeavor, however, based on consular guidelines and IRS rules relating to other compliance procedures, the minimum required amount of tax returns would be 5 years.
 If taxpayer demonstrates not being a tax risk for those years, then the 5 years would suffice.
 We proposed starting with the last 5 years of tax returns and then evaluating the need for older years.
 Client and taxpayer agreed.

 Services to client

 - Gathering the relevant information

 Gathering and organizing 5 years of information can be a time-consuming endeavor.
 Time, unfortunately, was a luxury: the client wanted to have the employee transferred to the U.S. within 2 weeks and until that time the employee was distracted by preparing himself and his family for the move.